Telling someone that you have an addiction can be challenging, but there are many ways in which you can make things easier on yourself.

 By answering these questions, you should now have a much clearer idea of whether you are addicted to alcohol or drugs.

-We’ll explore some of these situations to help you get the help you need, starting with how you can tell your parents you’re addicted to alcohol or drugs.
+We’ll explore some of these situations to help you get the help you need, starting with how you can tell your parents you’re dealing with a drug or alcohol problem.

 You cannot take any meaningful steps toward recovery until you admit you have an addiction.

-Despite this, the idea of telling your parents you are an alcoholic or a drug addict can still be frightening.
+Despite this, the idea of telling your parents or family members that you are an alcoholic or a drug addict can still be frightening.

 Feelings of fear and reluctance are natural, and you may also feel you have disappointed your parents or let them down.